elHornair/seb-release/README.md

 * For development *
 * Compile for development (with hot-reloading): `npm run serve` (the CLI tells you on what port the application runs)
 * Linting: `npm run lint`
+* Configure your editor so it respects and autofixes the rules defined in `.eslintrc.js`

 ## General useful information